-These aids may already be provided for in a child’s Education, Health & Care (EHC) plan or Statement of SEN but, in the case that they are not, or the pupil does not have an EHC plan or Statement, the school or Local Authority (LA) has a duty to provide them.
+These aids may already be provided for in a child’s Education, Health & Care Plan (EHCP) but, in the case that they are not, or the pupil does not have one, the school or local authority (LA) has a duty to provide them.

 Examples of an auxiliary aid or service could be the provision of an interpreter or note-taker, producing documents in Braille, or the provision of assistive listening devices.

 However it is still not guaranteed that an ‘auxiliary aid or service’ will be provided by the LA or school, as the law only says that they must determine whether or not it is ‘reasonable’ for them to provide it.